Hepatitis A: symptoms & diagnosis

 You may find some of the flu-like symptoms you were feeling during stage two get better.

-Stage four is the final stage and most people fully recover from hepatitis A within a couple of months, however it can take up to six months for all of the symptoms to get better.
+The final stage is known as the convalescent phase (stage of recovery).
+Most people fully recover from hepatitis A within a couple of months, however, it can take up to six months for all of the symptoms to get better.
 A small number of people relapse (their symptoms return) or develop serious complications.

 Once you have fully recovered from hepatitis A you are usually immune (protected lifelong) and should not get the virus again.